 Also, the local festivals and fairs bring out some of the not so traditional cooking and cross-culinary experiments that are too many to mention.
 Back in the old days, my friends and I used to walk to the local annual Independence Day Fair held at the Spanish Town Prison Oval.
 On our way there, we would buy roast corn and peanuts.

 Since Independence Day has to do with freedom and emancipation, I feel it is fair to honor one of our most prominent groups that are in the forefront of the struggle for Jamaica’s cultural identity…the Rastafarians.

 Although the Rastas are misunderstood with regard to their cooking style, many Jamaicans have now wholly embraced the Rasta diet (Ital) as a healthy and rich addition to our culinary tradition.

 So please join me in celebrating our independence on the first Monday in August (the 7th) as we commemorate the life and times of our ancestors, some of whom paid dearly with their lives to make us who we are today.

 And big up the Rastas who hold steadfast with the Ital foods.

-This is a recipe from Rasta Lloyd for Ital Gungo (pigeon) Peas and Rice…modified just a
+This is a recipe from Rasta Lloyd for Ital Gungo (pigeon) Peas and Rice…modified just a little for convenience.

 1 lb.
 White Rice